Free or Cheap Decorating Advice

 Furniture and Home Goods

 Pottery Barn: Pottery Barn’s reputation is the quintessential go-to resource for the start of a new home decorating project and has the price tags to reflect its popularity.
-I often find myself inspired in their show room, and then I head to less expensive retailers to find a similar look.
+I often find myself inspired in their showroom, and then I head to less expensive retailers to find a similar look.

 But if you’re investing in a piece of furniture purchased from PB, it makes sense to have a professional come and offer free decorating advice for any room.
 Their Design Services program will provide a consultant to help coach a room makeover, for free, without obligation.

 PB also offers free help with party planning.
 They are there to help pull together table settings and home bars in time for your next holiday event.
-If you are like me, someone with vision but no handyman skills, you’ll appreciate their offer for hardware installation for windows and pictures galleries for a small fee.
+If you are like me, someone with vision but no handyman skills, you’ll appreciate their offer for hardware installation for windows and picture galleries for a small fee.

 Tip: If PB is your style, don’t miss their blog, Inside and Out.
 It’s filled with decorating how to tips and fabulous photos for inspiration.